andrei-pmbcn/faith/src/encounter/README.md

 </visibility>
 ```
 In the example given, this establishes that only encounter kinds that have
-the above classes are affected by this visibility rule.
+all the above classes are affected by this visibility rule.
+If an id
+attribute is specified, it will override the class attribute.

 Note that the visibility rules are set in stone once the encounter starts;
 adding extra classes to an entity will not make that entity subject to